The Flowr Corporation Announces Sixth Tranche of Funding from Terrace Global

 CEO and Director

 - Warning!
-GuruFocus has detected 7 Warning Signs with TSXV:FLWR.
+GuruFocus has detected 7 Warning Signs with FLWPF.
 Click here to check it out.

 CONTACT INFORMATION: